curium-rp/silakka54-with-stenography/README.md

 48 layout mean cut 6 key below out.
 You can see layout in code keymap.c

+It for someone that didn't live in South American or has more chaper choice.

 **For more information visit https://github.com/Squalius-cephalus/silakka54/wiki**